LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ### Using the Lab Instruction Editor

-The image below shows what will be seen after clicking **Edit instructions**, as discussed in the previous section.
+The image below shows what will be seen after selecting **Edit instructions**, as discussed in the previous section.
 This text editor is where all of the lab content is written and stored.
 The left side of the editor shows the raw syntax of the lab content, whereas the right side shows how the lab content will be rendered and displayed to users.

 ![](images/idl2-text-editor.png "IDL 2 Instruction Editor")

-- **Disk icon:** Click to save current progress; this is not necessary if autosave is enabled.
+- **Disk icon:** Select to save current progress; this is not necessary if autosave is enabled.
 - **&commat;lab menu:**
     - **Replacement Tokens**: Replacement Tokens are used to create a placeholder for dynamic text that will be added to the lab when it is launched.
 This is helpful if you do not know the information at the time of authoring the lab, but would like specific information to be inserted later when the user is in the lab.
 Examples of this are usernames, passwords, unique ID numbers, etc.
     - **Variables**:  Used to store information that is not known at the time of lab authoring.
 Variables are created with a Name/Value pair and are inserted into lab instructions with a replacement token.